orionrobots/orionrobots.github.io/_posts/2021-03-06-raspberry-pi-pico-tones-with-helena.md

 ---
 {% include JB/setup %}

-I've been playing with the Raspberry Pi Pico a lot lately, and my daughter Helena joined me.
+I've been playing with the Raspberry Pi Pico a lot lately, and Mini_orionrobots (aka Helena) joined me.
 In this article, I'll examine what we got running with the Pico and how the session went.

 ![Raspberry Pi With Speaker and Book](/galleries/2021-03-06-raspberry-pi-pico-tones-with-helena/pico-with-buzzer-and-book.jpeg)